TheDigitalGarbologist/workflows-extension-template/doc/anatomy_of_an_extension.md

 ### Components

-Components should aim to cover specific functionality, like adding a new column with a UUID, running an analysis and storing the result on a separate row or sending an HTTP request to a specific endpoint.
+Components should aim to cover specific functionality, like adding a new column with a UUID, running an analysis and storing the result on an additional column or sending an HTTP request to a specific endpoint.

 Tipically, a component receives one or more inputs; it has some settings that influence the execution of the code; and produce an output.